Analytical Potentials for Flat Galaxies with Spheroidal Halos

-In order to obtain particular models, we must to specify the constants ${\widetilde C}_{2l}$ of the general model.
-So, we will adjust these constants in such a way that the circular velocity $v_{c}^{2}({\widetilde R})$ it fits the data of the rotation curve of some particular galaxy.
-Now, as expression (\ref{vcsph}) for the circular velocity only involves derivatives of the Legendre polynomials of even order, it can be written as the rotation law \citep{GPR}
+In order to obtain particular models, we must specify the constants ${\widetilde C}_{2l}$ of the general model.
+So, we will adjust these constants in such a way that the circular velocity $v_{c}^{2}({\widetilde R})$ fits with the data of the rotation curve of some particular galaxy.
+As expression (\ref{vcsph}) for the circular velocity only involves derivatives of the Legendre polynomials of even order, it can be written as the rotation law \citep{GPR}

 where the $A_{2l}$ constants are related with the previous constants ${\widetilde C}_{2l}$, for $l \neq 0$, through the relation

 where